kstenerud/concise-encoding/cte-condensed.md

 #### Referring Pseudo-objects

-"Referring" pseudo-objects refer to the next object following at the current container level.
+_Referring_ pseudo-objects refer to the next object following at the current container level.
 This will either be a real object, or a visible pseudo-object

 #### Invisible Pseudo-objects

-Invsible pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.
+_Invsible_ pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.

 ### Marker

-A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name), such that it can be referenced from another part of the document (or from a different document).
+A marker is a _referring_, _invisible_ pseudo-object that tags the next object with a [marker ID](#marker-id), such that it can be referenced from another part of the document (or from a different document).

-A marker begins with the marker initiator (`&`), followed immediately by a [tag name](#tag-name), followed by the object being marked.
+A marker begins with the marker initiator (`&`), followed immediately by a [marker ID](#marker-id), followed by the object being marked.

 Example: